 CS 202: Fundamental Structures of Computer Science II

 Lecture Schedule: We will follow a 2/4 schedule; i.e., some weeks will have 2 hours of lectures and others will have 4.
-All sections have different week assignments due to holidays and the spring break.
-The tentative schedules are here for all sections, which are subject to change.
+All sections have different week assignments due to holidays.
+The tentative schedule is here, which is subject to change.
 We will email in case we need to change anything and update the table as necessary.

 The course introduces non-linear data structures; the abstract data types of trees, tables, priority queues, and graphs, and shows how one can implement them in C++ using fundamental data structures by emphasizing run-time complexity analysis.
 The course also introduces the concept of hashing and its various use cases.
 Credit units: 3 ECTS Credit units: 6, Prerequisite: CS 201.